madhu478/MACaddress_api/README.md

 Write the Dockerfile to build the image

-Build the Image from dockerfile using docker build -t test .
+Build the Image from dockerfile using

+         docker build -t test .

-Run the Image using docker run and pass the arrguments along with docker run,
+Run the Image using docker run and pass the arrguments along with docker run

         docker run test:latest python /api.py 44:38:39:ff:ef:57